cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 --- | ---
 `Header.BufferId` | Buffer ID, must be 'MFX_EXTBUFF_HEVCFEI_ENC_CTU_CTRL'.
 `VaBufferID` | VA buffer ID.
 It is used by buffer allocator and SDK encoder and should not be directly set or changed by application.
-`Pitch`<br>`Height` | Pitch and height of `Data` buffer in elements. `Pitch` may be bigger than picture width divided by CTU size, and `Height` may be bigger than picture height divided by CTU size due to alignment requirements of underlying HW implementation.
-This value is set by buffer allocator and should not be directly set or changed by application.<br><br>To access an element located in specified row and column next code may be used: <br> `mfxFeiHevcEncCtuCtrl *ctrl = buf.Data + row * buf.Pitch + col;`
+`Pitch`<br>`Height` | Pitch and height of `Data` buffer in elements. `Height` must be 1, while `Pitch` should be equal to the total number of CTUs in the frame.
+These values are set by buffer allocator and should not be directly set or changed by application.
 `Data` | Buffer that holds per CTU control parameters.
+The `mfxFeiHevcEncCtuCtrl` elements inside the `Data` buffer are mapped to the CTUs inside the frame in the usual raster scan order, e.g. the CTU that is X-th from the left side of the frame and Y-th from the top side of the frame corresponds to the `Data[ (Y - 1) * frame_width_in_ctus + (X - 1) ]` element.
-`ForceToIntra` <br>`ForceToInter` | If one of these values is set to 1, then current CTU encoded accordingly, as Intra or Inter.
-If more than one value is set or all values are zero, then encoder decides CTU type.
+`ForceToIntra` <br>`ForceToInter` | If one of these values is set to 1, then the current CTU will be encoded accordingly, as Intra (each CU inside the CTU will be intra-coded) or Inter (each CU inside the CTU will be inter-coded as either "AMVP", "Merge" or "Skip").
+If both values are set to 1, then the CTU will be encoded as Inter (see above).

 **Change History**